opensearch-project/documentation-website/_search-plugins/star-tree-index.md

 Star-tree indexes have the following limitations:

-- Star-tree index should only be used on indexes whose data is not updated or deleted, as updates and deletions are not accounted for in a star-tree index.
+- A star-tree index should only be enabled on indexes whose data is not updated or deleted, as updates and deletions are not accounted for in a star-tree index.
 - A star-tree index can be used for aggregation queries only if the fields queried is a subset of the star-tree's dimensions and the aggregated fields are a subset of a star-tree's metrics.
 - After a star-tree index is enabled, it cannot be disabled.
 In order to disable a star-tree index, the data in the index must be reindexed without the star-tree mapping.
 Furthermore, changing a star-tree configuration will also require a reindex operation.
 - [Multi-values/array values]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/index/#arrays) are not supported.